 Listed as one of the BBC’s Broadcasting Stars of the Future 2017, Emma Dabiri is a presenter, social historian and writer.

 Emma has previously presented Back in Time for Brixton and the Back in Time Confectioners series (BBC Two), Is Love Racist?
 (Channel 4) and has done a number of social history films for The One Show (BBC).
 She currently co-presents Britain’s Lost Masterpieces (BBC4).
-On radio she has hosted BBC Radio 4’s Saturday Review and Front Row and is currently working on her first Radio 4 documentary, an exploration of Afro-futurism.
+On radio she has hosted BBC Radio 4’s Saturday Review and Front Row and her first Radio 4 documentary Journeys in Afrofuturism first aired in June 2018.

-Emma’s debut book A History of Hair will be published by Penguin, Allen Lane, in 2019.
+Emma’s debut book Don’t Touch My Hair will be published by Penguin, Allen Lane, in 2019.
 She is a columnist for The Dublin Inquirer and is one of the BBC’s Expert Voices.
 She has also had work published in a number of academic journals and newspapers.
 Emma’s interdisciplinary work crosses African Studies, art, sociology, history, film, literature, theatre, popular culture and music.
 She is a teaching fellow in the Africa department at SOAS.

 She gives regular talks and takes part on panels at festivals and arts venues.
 Emma also DJs and hosts a range of live events.